 9.6.1 The Act does not change the professional regulatory framework within which health and social care professionals work, or the established professional accountabilities that are currently in place within the NHS and local government.
-The Act through drawing together the planning and delivery of services aims to better support the delivery of improved outcomes for the individuals who receive care and support across health and social care.
+The Act through drawing together the planning and delivery of services aims to better support the delivery of improved Outcomes for the individuals who receive care and support across health and social care.

-- 9.6.2 Medical Directors and Nursing Directors are ministerial appointments made through health boards to oversee systems of professional and clinical governance within the Health Board.
+- 9.6.2 Directors of Public Health, Medical Directors and Executive Nursing Directors are ministerial appointments made through Health Boards to oversee systems of professional and clinical governance within the Health Boards.
 Their professional responsibilities supersede their responsibilities to their employer.
-These Directors continue to hold responsibility for the actions of NHS Grampian clinical staff who deliver care through integrated services.
-They, in turn, continue to attend the NHS Grampian Clinical Governance Committee which oversees the clinical governance arrangements of all services delivered by health care staff employed by NHS Grampian. - 9.6.3 In addition to the Integrated IJB's Clinical and Professional Care Governance Group Committee, advice can be provided to the IJB and the Strategic Planning Group through the Clinical Executive Directors of NHS Grampian and the Chief Social Work Officer of the Council on professional / workforce, clinical / care and social care / social work governance matters relating to the development, delivery and monitoring of the Strategic Plan, including the development of integrated service arrangements.
+These Directors continue to hold responsibility for the actions of NHS Grampian clinical staff who deliver care through Integrated Services.
+They, in turn, continue to attend the NHS Grampian Clinical Governance Committee which oversees the clinical governance arrangements of all services delivered by health care staff employed by NHS Grampian. - 9.6.3 In addition to the IJB's Clinical and Care Governance Committee, advice can be provided to the IJB and the Strategic Planning and Commissioning Group through the Clinical Executive Directors of NHS Grampian and the Chief Social Work Officer of the Council on professional / workforce, clinical / care and social care / social work governance matters relating to the development, delivery, and monitoring of the Strategic Plan, including the development of integrated service arrangements.
 The professional leads of the Parties can provide advice and raise issues directly with the IJB either in writing or through the representatives that sit on the IJB.
-The IJB will respond in writing to these issues where asked to do so by the Parties. - 9.6.4 The key principles for professional leadership are as follows: - Job descriptions will reflect the level of professional responsibility at all levels of the workforce explicitly. - The IJB will name the Clinical Lead and ensure representation of professional representation and assurance from both health and social care.
-The Nurse and Medical Directors will continue to have professional managerial responsibility.
+The IJB will respond in writing to these issues where asked to do so by the Parties. - 9.6.4 The key principles for professional leadership are as follows: - Job descriptions will reflect the level of professional responsibility at all levels of the workforce explicitly; - The Director of Public Health, the Executive Nurse Director and Medical Director will continue to have professional managerial responsibility;

-- All service development and redesign will outline participation of professional leadership from the outset, and this will be evidenced in all IJB papers. - The effectiveness of the professional leadership principles will be reviewed annually.
+- All service development and redesign will outline participation of professional leadership from the outset, and this will be evidenced in all IJB papers; and - The effectiveness of the professional leadership principles will be reviewed annually.